Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Methodology

 \subsubsection{The linear fixed-effects model}

-\\ Since there may exist some redundant or irrelevant features for the prediction task, first we proposed to use LASSO (Least Absolute Shrinkage and Selection Operator) for feature selection.
+\\ Since there may exist some redundant or irrelevant features for the prediction task, first we \xic{propose} to use LASSO (Least Absolute Shrinkage and Selection Operator) for feature selection.

-Given the $41$-dimensional input variables (40 wavelet features and 1 CAHAI score from the initial week), first we standardised the data using z-norm, and each feature entry $x_k$ will be normalised as $x_k^{new} = (x_k-\overline{x}) / s_k$, where $\overline{x}$ and $s_k$ are the mean and standard deviation of the $k^{th}$ feature.
+Given the $41$-dimensional input variables (40 wavelet features \xic{listed in Table \ref{table:SADratios} and one} CAHAI score from the initial week), first we \xic{standardise} the data using z-norm, and each feature entry $x_k$ will be normalised as $x_k^{new} = (x_k-\overline{x}) / s_k$, where $\overline{x}$ and $s_k$ are the mean and standard deviation of the $k^{th}$ feature.
 Based on the aforementioned model, namely LASSO, useful features can be selected, based on which prediction model can be developed.
-For simplicity, we first used linear model to predict the target CAHAI score ${y_i}$:
+For simplicity, we first \xic{use} linear model to predict the target CAHAI score ${y_i}$:

-where $i$ stands for the $i^{th}$ trial from patients (out of all patients during week 2 - week 8); $\ve{x}_i$ represents the selected feature vector; $\ve{\beta}$ are the model parameter vector to be estimated, and $\epsilon_i$ is the random noise term.
+where $i$ stands for the $i^{th}$ trial/visit (during week 2 - week 8) and $j$ represents the $j^{th}$ patients; $\ve{x}_{ij}$ represents the selected feature vector; $\ve{\beta}$ are the model parameter vector to be estimated, and $\epsilon_{ij}$ is the random noise term.